About

 French is Canada’s official second language.
 I never learned it.
 One day I’d like to.

-I got really bored during covid, and learned how to read Japanese.
+I got really bored during COVID, and learned how to read Japanese.
 I’ve since realized that reading doesn’t help too much with listening or speaking.
 It also turns out that you get bad at things that you neglect.
 So I’ve been trying to improve a bit there.

 I’m also trying to pick up Spanish.
-I think it’s a cool language, I’ve spent quite a bit of time in Spain, and I’ve had spanish-speaking friends my whole life.
+I think it’s a cool language, I’ve spent quite a bit of time in Spain, and I’ve had Spanish-speaking friends my whole life.

 Rock climbing